jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 <img align="middle" width="2398" height="1198" alt="loyalty program" src="https://github.com/user-attachments/assets/a509aadd-fc83-44b8-89c3-932acb9bfd30" />

 * Our loyalty program, launched in 2019, is designed for **customers who have created accounts and met a minimum purchase frequency**.
-* **Mixed performance trajectory**: after the first two years, loyalty members finally outperformed non-loyalty members in all the sales metrics for at least 17 months throughout 2021 and 2022.
-However, this trend reversed again in the later months of 2022, with loyalty members experiencing a decline in performance across all metrics.
 * **Unclear cause of the recent decrease** in loyalty member performance:
   * **The simultaneous decline in loyalty member performance and overall sales in Q4 2022** made it challenging to determine if the loyalty program itself was losing appeal or if its members were reflecting the broader market slowdown affecting all customer segments.
   * Loyalty members may have no other products in their interests, given our limited variety of eight different products and their proven purchase history.